-Disclaimer: the Sun sign is a much-celebrated yet oversimplified astrological element, usually given more significance than it deserves.
-Remember – you are a whole soup of planets!
+The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
+Remember – the Sun is just one planet in your star-soup.

 Happy birthday Aquarians!

-You are the non-conformists of the zodiac, always down for anything.
-This next cycle is about adventures and living creatively.
+Aquarians are the non-conformists of the zodiac, down for anything.
 The water bearer follows his own path, regardless of what is popular.
-Look forward to all things alternative: new eclectic friends, especially those with whom you wouldn’t normally overlap, unorthodox spiritual/philosophical trajectories, non-traditional medicine, party alienz…
+This cycle is about adventure and living creatively.
+Look forward to all things alternative: new friends, unorthodox spiritual/philosophical trajectories, non-traditional medicine, party alienz…

-The planet ruling Aquarius is Uranus, Harbinger of the Unexpected.
-I have found roots for this association in the myth of the ancient Greek god Ganymede, for whom the constellation of Aquarius is named.
-Ganymede was a beautiful young boy from Troy, nothing but a humble shepherd, completely unaware that Zeus had been watching him and become enamored by his beauty.
-Zeus transformed himself into an eagle and proceeded to abduct Ganymede directly from his pasture – unexpected indeed!
-From thereafter, Ganymede was one of Zeus’s lovers, and the only to be granted the boon of immortality.
-Ganymede was made the official cupbearer to all the gods; we know him now as Aquarius, “the water bearer.”
+The ruling planet of Aquarius is Uranus, Harbinger of the Unexpected.
+Consider the Greek myth of boy-turned-god Ganymede, for whom Aquarius is named.
+Ganymede was a beautiful young boy from Troy, nothing but a humble shepherd, completely unaware that Zeus was watching him, enamored by his beauty.
+Zeus transformed himself into an eagle and abducted Ganymede right from his pasture – unexpected indeed!
+Ganymede became (against his will, surely) a consort of Zeus, and was, out of all Zeus’ lovers, the only to be granted immortality.
+Ganymede was also made official cupbearer to the gods; we know him now, of course, as Aquarius, “the water bearer.”

 Yes, this “boy” was a “lover” of Zeus.
-Plenty of portrayals suggest his abduction and liaison were non-consensual, not to mention morally questionable.
-Could we have discovered another root here, perhaps the root of Aquarius’ fiery passion for social justice?
-His undying progressive nature?
-The root of his scream, shrill as winter dawn, ricocheting from city corridor to corridor, fighting for the rights of all?
+Plenty of interpretations suggest his abduction and liaison were non-consensual and morally corrupt.
+Is this the root of Aquarius’ fiery passion for social justice?
+The root of his scream, shrill as winter dawn, ricocheting down the corridor?